Bassari people: Cuisine

-The Bassari are subsistence farmers for the most part, growing rice, millet, earth-peas and fonio.
-Within Bassari Country around 80% of production is for self consumption, as the off season from August to November are particular harsh agriculturally.
+The Bassari are subsistence farmers, growing rice, millet, earth-peas and fonio.
+Within Bassari Country around 80% of production is for self consumption, as the off season from August to November is harsh agriculturally.
 The Bassari particularly have been documented to stock pile food for 2–3 years in advance, which also opens up opportunity for market trade with neighboring communities.

 The Festival of the Fonio is an annual event used to popularize the usage of fonio as a local crop and food in the Kedougou region.
 Previous to the festival, fonio was often associated with the poor, so the event serves to legitimize fonio's cultural significance and its usage as an adaption to climate change.
 The festival is largely thanks to a local Economic Interest Group ran by Adja Aissatou Aya Ndiaye, who has become a cultural hero in the area as someone who gives training to local woman in industry skills.
 Participants have dubbed her the Queen of the fonio, and the festival serves as a place for political speeches, traditional singing and dances, and the gifting of offerings made to Ndiaye.